We Did It!

-We built our van, sold our house, quit our jobs, and we’re doing the van life somewhere between the Atlantic and Pacific ocean.
+We built our van, sold our house, quit our jobs, and hit the road full time.
 It feels UNREAL!

 As we progress in our travels, we learn to live a normal life in our van…

 All The Van Life Tales From The Road:

 Van life Guides and How-To’s